-Set to be the tallest building in the Southern Hemisphere, the proposed $1.2 billion Orion Towers will soar 103 storeys, reach 333.7m high and contain 1127 units.
+Set to be the tallest building in the Southern Hemisphere, the $1.2 billion Orion Towers will soar 103 storeys, reach 333.7m high and contain 1127 units.

 Lead Quantity Surveyor, GRC Director Lucas Hinton, said any pricing challenges that arose when preparing the development application were quickly overcome due to his team’s unique insight into constructing super towers in the current market.

 “We’ve been in the fortunate position to deliver a range of services from cost planning, estimating, cost control and value management on a number of recent super towers such as Skytower and 30 Albert Street.
 This expertise has not only given us an accurate benchmark to leverage off but the commercial know-how to deliver the best value possible.”

 The towers boast a distinctively modern, cosmopolitan style with subtropical design elements and will feature:

 GRC provided estimating, cost planning and value management services on the development application which was lodged late 2016.